jrh-dev/R-depend-check/README.md

 Execution halted
 ```

 All of the information we need to resolve the issue is contained in the console output, but often this may not be obvious to users.
-During installations with multiple issues it can be also be difficult to spot the relevant parts of the output relating to errors.
+During installations with multiple issues it can also be difficult to spot the relevant parts of the output relating to errors.

 Using `depend_check("dplyr")` allows us easily identify the issue.